kyma-project/istio/docs/user/00-50-network-policies.md

     When the flag changes, Istio components are restarted, terminating existing TCP connections and enforcing the policies immediately.

-2. Enable egress from `istio-ingressgateway` to your workloads
+2. Enable egress from `istio-ingressgateway` to your workloads.

     Because the egress traffic from `istio-ingressgateway` to user workloads is restricted by default, you must take additional steps to allow traffic to your applications.